Web Slingers: A Spider-Man Adventure: Ride

 After guests enter the vehicle, Spider-Man opens the doors to the WEB prototype garage and instructs them to web up and capture all the loose Spider-Bots as he seals off the exits.
 The Spider-Bots then enter through the tunnels and into Pym Test Kitchen.
 One of the Spider-Bots becomes giant after being exposed to Pym Particles, but Spider-Man manages to tie it up with his web and kick it into an area testing alien technology.

-Spider-Man and the guests then enter the Collector's Tivan Collection.
+Spider-Man and the guests then enter the Tivan Collection.
 While battling the Spider-Bots, Spider-Man is captured and placed in one of the Collector's display cases, but manages to escape with help from the guests.

 As they approach the Quinjet Hangar, Sharin informs the guests that the giant Spider-Bot survived and is now glowing green.
 Spider-Man noticed that the green bots explode when they are hit, and believes they could trigger a chain reaction if they focus on them.
 After stopping the Spider-Bots from hijacking the Quinjet, Spider-Man and the guests corner the giant, green Spider-Bot in the back of the hangar and cause it to explode, which destroys the rest of the Spider-Bots in the process.
 Sharin commends Spider-Man for solving the problem, and he remarks that he could not have done it without the guests' help.
 As the vehicles approach the unload area, Sharin and Peter both agree that they should inform Tony of what has occurred.